 - When you have your submission statement and supporting materials ready, click on the 'Enter now' tab on the top right to create your profile.
 Once your profile is created, you can enter as many categories as you wish.
 Entry is free.
 Remember, do not create a profile until you have all materials ready.

 - Nominations are no longer accepted, only entries from individuals, firms, representative from within the company (Marketing Manager/ Senior Clerk) or a PR company.

-- The completed entry must be submitted by midnight on Friday 18 June 2021.
+- The completed entry must be submitted before midnight on Friday 2 July 2021 (Extended from 18 June 2021.)